Clean Outdoor Covered Structures with Wet & Forget

 Mold, mildew, and algae can develop because of water absorption.
 This often occurs when water stays puddled up and because of condensation.

-If you notice green mildew stains on your porch floor, apply Wet & Forget Outdoor.
+If you notice green mildew stains on your porch or patio floor, apply Wet & Forget Outdoor.
 Since this area doesn’t see direct rainfall, we recommend rinsing the floor the following week to start to gently remove unsightly mildew.
 Repeat the rinsing at least weekly to finish cleaning up the remaining stains on the surface.

-Additional screened-in porch cleaning tips:
+Additional screened-in porch and patio cleaning tips:

 - In between screen cleanings, remove dust and dirt with a hand-held vacuum or a soft bristle brush to reduce buildup.